devroopsaha744/julius_ai/README.md

 Julius AI is a platform built to run realistic technical interviews with low-latency voice interactions and intelligent stage-driven logic.
 The system emphasizes:

-- Realtime audio capture and transcription (STT) with partial/interim transcripts.
-- Low-latency agent (LLM) invocation when user silence or coding idleness indicates intent.
-- Natural TTS for assistant replies and audio playback orchestration.
-- Per-stage specialized behavior (different heuristics for coding vs conversation).
-- Persistance in Redis for auditability and session resumption.
+ - Persistence in MongoDB for auditability and session resumption; Redis is used for ephemeral session context and caching.

 This README explains the full data flow end-to-end and how the components coordinate.